 To help with this process, we’ve created a pre-filing California divorce checklist for individuals contemplating filing for divorce.
-If you have made the decision to file for divorce, A People’s Choice can help you navigate the legal complexities of the court system.
+If you have made the decision to file for divorce in California, A People’s Choice can help you navigate the legal complexities of the court system.

 California Divorce Checklist